 MCC NEET 2020 Counselling: 2nd round registration begins today at mcc.nic.in

-The registration for the second round will go on until November 22 and the allotment result will be released on November 25.
+The MCC was supposed to begin the 2nd round registration on November 18 but postponed it due to IP quota being added in the seat matrix.

-Medical Counselling Committee (MCC) will begin the registration process for the 2nd round of NEET UG 2020 counselling today, November 18.
+Medical Counselling Committee (MCC) will begin the registration process for the 2nd round of NEET-UG 2020 counselling today, November 20.
 All the candidates can register to participate in the second round of MCC Counselling on the official website, mcc.nic.in.

-The registration process will go on until November 22 until 3.00 pm and the choice filling process will begin on November 19 and end on November 22.
-The choice locking must be done on November 22 from 3.00 pm until 11.59 pm.
+The registration process was supposed to begin on November 18 but was postponed ‘due to seats reserved for Wards of Insured Persons (IP Quota) being added in the seat matrix of Round-2 and resultant revision of seat matrix,’ says the notification.

-The allotment result will be declared on November 25 and admissions based on the allotment can be done from November 26 till December 5.
+The change in the beginning of the registration process is expected to also expect the remaining 2nd round schedule, details of which is also expected to be released today.

 This year the counselling will be done in three rounds and will go on until December 26.
 The final round will be a mop-up round.
 The remaining seats’ counselling will be done by respective states and candidates are requested to keep an eye on the state counselling website for updates regarding the same.